secure-robust-recsys/secure-robust-recsys.github.io/index.md

    - Robust Methods Against Noisy Data (40 mins)
 - <b> Limitations and Future Research Trends</b>  (30 mins)
    - Extension of Existing Research Questions (15 mins)
-   - Large Language Models in Secure and Robust Recommendation (15 mins)
+   - Large Language Models in Secure and Robust Recommendation (15 mins)
 - <b>Open-source Toolkit for Robust and Safe Recommendation</b> (10 mins)
 <hr>

 ### Targeted Audience

- The tutorial targets at a broad range of audiences from recommendation and other related areas, including academic and industrial researchers, graduate students, and practitioners.
-After the tutorial, we expect the audience will have a grasp of basic SSL strategies for enhancing recommendation, and gain real-world practice experiences through working on the released opensource toolkit.
-As for the prerequisite, basic knowledge of information retrieval and recommendation is preferred, and the tutorial will also introduce the foundation for better audience engagement.
+  This tutorial is designed for a broad audience, including academic and industrial researchers, graduate students, and practitioners from the recommendation field and related areas.
+By the end of the tutorial, participants will have a solid understanding of basic poisoning attacks and defensive strategies to enhance the robustness and security of recommendation systems.
+Additionally, they will gain hands-on experience using an open-source toolkit.
+While prior knowledge of recommendation systems is preferred, the tutorial will also cover foundational concepts to ensure better engagement and accessibility for all attendees.

 <hr>